hakanonal/minibar/README.md

 - I am using [this](https://www.pyimagesearch.com/2019/09/23/keras-starting-stopping-and-resuming-training/) article to continue to train a model that has been trained before.
 - I have downloaded the code for callbacks to mark the training process to file.
 I will modify it that it will detect which epoch it has stoped and set the start epoch as last one.
 Also I will not save the model for every epoch but I will always save the last model with same filename.
 - Started a big 100 epoch train on new GPU.
 Observing...

+#### 06.07.2020

+- We have completed the base framework of work environment.
+Now we can explore different hypterparameters and different networks.
+The initial network has no converges at all.
+- Before moving forward again I want to also try wandb application to monitoring the training.
+Since It would be much easier to report the results.
+- So I have integrated the wandb application.
+I have better tools to monitor training.
+Here is the [dashboard](https://app.wandb.ai/hakanonal/minibar) for the entire project.